aws/copilot-cli/site/content/docs/manifest/scheduled-job.md

   location: aws_account_id.dkr.ecr.region.amazonaws.com/my-svc:tag

 on:
   # The scheduled trigger for your job.
-You can specify a cron schedule or keyword (@weekly) or a rate (2h, 1h30m, 15m)
+You can specify a Unix cron schedule or keyword (@weekly) or a rate (@every 1h30m)

   # AWS Schedule Expressions are also accepted: https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html
   schedule: @daily